wp-plugins/cleantalk-spam-protect/readme.txt

 == Installation ==
 1. Download, install and activate Anti-spam by CleanTalk.
 1. Get Access key <a href="https://cleantalk.org/register?platform=wordpress" target="_blank">https://cleantalk.org/register</a>
-1. Enter Access key at the plugin settings.
+1. Enter Access key on the plugin settings.
 1. Do dummy spam comment (registration or contact message) with email **stop_email@example.com**.

 You should see notice,